-The OS was stored on one RAID-1 array created on two 600GB 2.5" 10K SAS HDDs in the server accessed by the internal ThinkSystem RAID 930-8i SAS/SATA controller.
+The OS was stored on one RAID-1 array created on two 800GB 2.5" SAS SSDs in the server accessed by the internal ThinkSystem RAID 930-8i SAS/SATA controller.
 The OS partition was formatted NTFS.

 The database log was stored on one RAID-10 array created on six 800GB 2.5" SAS SSDs in the server accessed by the internal ThinkSystem RAID 930-8i SAS/SATA controller.
-The database log partition was not formatted (RAW).
+This array was broken into two partitions, one RAW and one NTFS.

-The database data was stored on four RAID-5 arrays, 17 drives each, created on sixty-eight 800GB 2.5" SAS SSDs in four Lenovo Storage D1224 enclosures accessed by four ThinkSystem RAID 930-8e SAS/SATA controllers.
+The database data was stored on four RAID-5 arrays, 17 drives each, created on 68 800GB 2.5" SAS SSDs in four Lenovo Storage D1224 enclosures accessed by four ThinkSystem RAID 930-8e SAS/SATA controllers.
 Each data array was broken into three partitions: one for fixed fg (RAW), one for growing fg (RAW), and one for extra space (NTFS).

-The run-time tempdb database and log were stored on one RAID-10 array created on four 800GB 2.5" SAS SSDs in one of the Lenovo Storage D1224 enclosures mentioned above.
+The run-time tempdb database and log were stored on one RAID-10 array created on six 800GB 2.5" SAS SSDs in one of the Lenovo Storage D1224 enclosures mentioned above.
 The run-time tempdb partition was formatted NTFS.